openlawlibrary/taf/docs/user-guide/quickstart.md

 WARNING: This command will delete the YubiKey's existing data.
 New repositories can be created using already set up YubiKeys.

+After the YubiKey is set up, you can see the public key with:

+`taf yubikey export-pub-key`

+Use this for: `keys_description.json` file.

 ## Create a repository